PlanTL-GOB-ES/SPACCC_POS-TAGGER/README.md

 ```bash
 $> echo 'Este es un texto de prueba.' | bash llamada_freeling.sh
 ```
-This generates an output with four columns: input wordform, lemma, PoS tags and score:
+This generates an output with four columns that includes, for each input word, the input wordform, the lemma, the PoS tag and the score that the tagger assigns to the tag:

 <pre>
 Esto este PD0NS000 1